digitalspring/whitepaper/whitepaper.md

 6. Deniability: The previous item notwithstanding and similar to oral communication, the recipient technically cannot *prove* to another party that it was the sender who sent the message.
-The sender can therefore deny authorship of the message.^[Note that deniability technically does not prove that a sender did *not* send a message, it merely removes one way (namely digital signatures) to prove (with very high certainty) that he *did*.
+The sender can therefore deny authorship of the message.^[Note that deniability does not prove that a sender did *not* send a message, it merely removes one way (namely digital signatures) to prove (with very high certainty) that he *did*.
 Thus, this technical feature becomes obsolete in court if there is other reason to believe he authored the message, e.g. if the number of recipients is large and all recipients testify independently and convincingly that they believe a certain person to be the sender of a message.]

 A software providing security features like these must necessarily be open source, as only then will the user be able to fully trust it.